Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 ## What is the future of the open source world in the next years?

 Open source was a scary topic years ago, they used to see you as an amateur.
-This is a fake new today, it is also that but not always.
+This is a fake news today, it is also that but not always.
 Only because it is free doesn’t imply that it’s an amateur thing but it can be a good alternative.
 Do you know Volvo invented the seat belts but the patent was set up as free to use for all to improve the security for everyone?
 I think we need people to discover how the open world changed everything already.
 For example, we could grant them the opportunities to participate during a time slot in their working hours.